 - Applications are evaluated and decisions are made within approximately one month after the call ends.

 - Faculty requests amendments to the application if needed.
+All amendments (information/attachments) requested must be submitted within two weeks from the date of the amendment request on the StudyInfo.
+Incomplete applications will not be processed.
 The dean decides whether the right to pursue doctoral studies should be granted on the basis of a proposal made by the doctoral programme within approximately three months from submitting the application.
 When the right to study is granted, the faculty decides on any supplementary studies required, confirms the research topic, appoints the supervisors and approves the research plan.
 The faculty communicates its decision to the applicant, the supervisors, the Student and Learning Services and the doctoral programme.
 The applicant must confirm the right to study in the study info site within seven days from the decision being sent.
 Similarly, negative decisions and their justifications are communicated to the applicant, the supervisors and the doctoral programme.
 In addition, the applicant is provided with instructions on how to appeal the decision.

 When applying for doctoral degree studies, a research plan must be enclosed with the application.
 The student prepares the plan with his/her supervisors, and it must be approved by them.
-The research plan must cover the entire licentiate thesis or doctoral dissertation.
-If the research topic and materials change substantially, a new plan must be made.
-If the changes are significant, approval must be sought from the faculty.
-The research plan is usually drafted in Finnish or English.
+The research plan must cover the entire doctoral dissertation.
+The research plan is drafted in English.

 - Background